Brighton and Hove: Bevendean Down and Falmer Hill

-Bevendean Down is a local nature reserve (LNR).
+Bevendean Down is a local nature reserve.
 Its hot, south-facing slopes and as a result is home to lizards and many butterflies.
 The area is well looked after by local people in cooperation with the tenant farmer and the Council rangers.
 There is a dew pond where swallows and house martins skim the water.
-Chalkhill and adonis blue and brown argus butterflies are found in numbers in the area.
+Chalkhill blue and adonis blue and brown argus butterflies are found in numbers in the area.
 Hogtrough Bottom has a mixture of taller grassland, short sheep's fescue turf, and scrub.
 On the shorter ground some years are large swarms of autumn ladies tresses.
 There are lots of scarce species such as bastard toadflax, waxcap, and webcap fungi, four-spot orb-weaver and purseweb spiders, but the tapestry of summer colours is the main delight which come from the purple knapweed and felwort, blue scabious, yellow hawkbit, and rockrose.

 On the southern side of Bevendean is Heath Hill which runs up to Warren Road and two horse pasture smallholdings, Southdown Riding Stables and Inglesíde Stables to the east.
 Neither receive any agro-chemicals and consequently have gathered rich wildlife in the past half century.
 Swallows and swifts, bats and dung beetles, rooks and woodpecker and the hornet robberfly all survive on the rich supply of insects attracted by the pony dung.
 Both the farmsteads of Southdown's and Ingleside Stables are targeted for housing development within Brighton and Hove City Council's draft City Plan Part 2.
 The loss of these two farmsteads, which organise the grazing of these nature-rich pastures, would put them at risk.
 To the east of Heath Hill is Race Hill which is part of the Bevendean Down LNR.
 The Brighton Permaculture Trust has created a community orchard on Race Hill.

 Falmer Hill gives great views across to Hollingbury Castle and Stanmer Park and the higher Downs beyond.
 The Hill's top remained unploughed till the last World War.
 It had a cluster of about ten probably Saxon barrows and a couple of round barrows.
 Nothing remains now except white smears of chalk and flint on the ploughed earth, where the barrows were.
 To the west of the Hill is City boundary which borders the Kingston near Lewes parish.